 The castigation of passive voice is my other major problem with Yoast’s readability analysis.
-If you’re not sure of the difference between active and passive voice, I’ve included a link here.
+If you don’t know the difference between active and passive voice, have a quick read of this article.
 Essentially, passive voice places emphasis on the action rather than the subject.
 You’re probably thinking, “why is that a bad thing?”

-Obviously, the active voice has its place, but condemning the passive voice (particularly when the tool is designed for copywriting) seems slightly strange.
-I’m not sure how strict the tool is, but it’s certainly not practical to always avoid the passive voice.
+Obviously, the active voice has its place, but condemning the passive voice (particularly when the readability tool is designed for copywriting) seems slightly strange.
+I’m not sure how strict the tool is, but it’s certainly not desirable to always avoid the passive voice.

 7. Subheading Distribution